lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/slack-channel-usage.rst

 For ease of presentation, it was decided to classify the stakeholders by the following roles:

 - Observers: The primary operators of observatory systems.
   These are primarily the Observing Specialists, but includes any person actively operating the telescope(s).

 - Shift Managers: Organizer(s) of the current observing run that perform coordination of observations, relay information between the day and night crews (beyond what is to be included in the end-of-day report), and provide support during the night and day.
   They also help to address questions, comments, and filter information between the broader community and summit personnel.
+Currently filled b

 - Summit Personnel: These are people that are actively working on the summit.
 This category includes the Triage Manager (future role), even if they are not physically located on the summit.